 Developer: Insomniac Games

-Overall, the combat is definitely reminiscent of the Batman Arkham series, though sadly, the boss fights aren’t the game’s strong suit and many of the villains feel wasted in the end.
-Regardless, even if you’re not a big fan of Spider-Man or superheroes in general, Marvel’s Spider-Man is definitely worth trying out.
+Overall, the combat is reminiscent of the Batman Arkham series, though sadly, the boss fights aren’t the game’s strong suit, and many of the villains feel wasted in the end.
+Regardless, even if you’re not a big fan of Spider-Man or superheroes in general, Marvel’s Spider-Man is worth trying out.

 Killzone Shadow Fall